eclipse-tractusx/sig-release/.github/ISSUE_TEMPLATE/4_KIT_release_checks.md

 If you are not owner of this issue, please provide the information as comment to the issue.
 Have your prepared content reviewed by a professional peer group before submitting it for committer approval.
 Best practice: have a professional Peer review your prepared content before you submit for expert approvals.
+Please link the open or merged PR that includes the changes.

 **Version to be included in Eclipse Tractus-X release:** *version placeholder*
 - KIT semantic version of change log.